Updated On

 What Is a Radiator Heater?

-• Boiler/water heater: Hot water or steam boilers produce steam or hot water that can then be circulated throughout your house to your radiators.
+• Boiler or water heater: Hot water or steam boilers produce steam or hot water that can be circulated throughout your house to your radiators.

-• Radiator valves: Valves control the flow of hot water and steam into and out of your radiators.
+• Valves: These control the flow of hot water or steam into and out of the radiators.

 How Radiator Heaters Work